bhb603/tickg/README.md

 - Kapacitor: a framework for ETL jobs and alerts

 [Grafana](https://grafana.com/) is an independent application for data analytics, visualization, and alerting.
 It can read from InfluxDB (basically replacing Chronograf and Kapacitor in the TICK stack), as well as other data sources.

-This project is a docker-compose implementation of the above tools, meant for experimentation and local development.

 ## Quickstart